templ-fun/evm-protocol/README.md

 What is fixed vs dynamic
 - Dynamic routing table: The authoritative mapping is internal (`_moduleForSelector[bytes4] → address`) and can be changed at runtime.
-- Static helper: `getRegisteredSelectors()` returns static, canonical selector sets for the three shipped modules for tooling and quick introspection.
+- Static helper: `getRegisteredSelectors()` returns static, canonical selector sets for the shipped modules (membership/treasury/governance/council) for tooling and quick introspection.
 It does not change when you update routing.
 To inspect the live mapping for any selector, call `getModuleForSelector(bytes4)`.

 Permissions and safety
 - Only by governance (no protocol admin): `setRoutingModuleDAO(address,bytes4[])` is `onlyDAO`.
 With dictatorship disabled, direct calls from EOAs (including protocol devs) revert; it is only reachable during execution of a passed governance proposal targeting the router.
 With dictatorship enabled, the priest may call it directly.